 Formal rules of evidence are not followed in respect to appeal proceedings, and past conduct may be considered in the appeal process.
-No particular model of procedural process is required; however, the Cabinet will attempt to structure the procedure so as to determine the truth in a fair and reasonable manner.
+No particular model of procedural process is required; however, the Cabinet will attempt to structure the procedure so as to determine the truth in a fair and reasonable manner, considering the preponderance of the evidence.
 During periods where there may be issues of employee availability such as vacation periods, the University reserves the right to alter the timing of the appeals process as necessary.